NKU-Yang/NKU-yang.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Tianjin, Nankai University, 2022
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Tianjin, Nankai University, 2018

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * Github University
+* SEPT.2023 - DEC.2023: System Engineer Intern
+  * Zhiyuan Research Institute, Hangzhou
-  * Duties includes: Updates and improvements to template
+  * Duties includes: Deployment and optimization of object detecting algorithm on embedded platform
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

-* Summer 2015: Research Assistant
-  * Github University
+    * Based on HUAWEI Atlas 200I A2 platform, developed inference application of yolov5 with NPU
+    * Improved end-to-end performance from 20FPS to 30FPS on the embedded platform with multi-threaded pipeline

+* JUL.2021 - SEPT.2021: System Engineer Intern
+  * Alibaba Cloud, Shanghai
-  * Duties included: Tagging issues
+  * Duties included: Security container and OS kernel development with Rust
-  * Supervisor: Professor Git
+    * Developed Linux kernel with Rust.
+Rewrote the PCIe device registry process in Hypervisor
+    * Realized the passthrough of the PCIe devices and hotplug of NVIDIA GPUs in the security container

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
+* C/C++
-  * Sub-skill 2.3
+* CUDA
-* Skill 3
+* Linux

 Publications
 ======